 The best way to keep your brand stand out is to stay connected with your customers and prospects.
 Even if a website visitor did not become a customer at the first interaction, he still can be a potential buyer.

-One important aspect of excellent customer engagement plan is to have regular conversations with your prospects, customers, or churned customers by :
+One important aspect to improve customer engagement plan is to have regular conversations with your prospects, customers, or churned customers.

 - Send newsletters: Regular newsletters allows brands to share targeted information with the existing customers as well as attract new ones at the same time.